(Last Updated: April 2026)

 It is crucial to keep in mind that you cannot refer back to the essays provided at the start of the exam, so make sure to pay attention and retain as much information as possible during the reading period.

-To evaluate your recall and comprehension skills, try answering these sample questions after waiting for at least 5-10 minutes since reading the essay we provided.
-You can access the essay again through this link.
+To evaluate your recall and comprehension skills, try answering these sample questions after waiting for at least 5-10 minutes since reading the text below.

 The reason the southern route to the summit could no longer be taken is that: